theoneandonlyshadow/CLI-Messaging.py/README.md

 [] run `python client.py` in another terminal (pwsh)

-[] start sending messages from the client side.
+[] start sending messages from the terminal where `client.py` was run.

 # Modules used: